Hackers demand $70 mln to restore data held by companies hit in cyberattack - blog | Technology

 - Russian Federation

-The hackers suspected to be behind a mass ransomware attack that affected hundreds of companies worldwide late on Sunday demanded $70 million to restore the data, according to a posting on a dark website.
-The demand was posted on a site typically used by the Ravil cybercrime gang, a Russia-linked group that is counted among the cybercriminal world's most prolific extortionists.
+Hackers suspected to be behind a mass extortion attack that affected hundreds of companies worldwide late on Sunday demanded $70 million to restore the data they are holding ransom, according to a posting on a dark web site.
+The demand was posted on a blog typically used by the REvil cybercrime gang, a Russia-linked group that is counted among the cybercriminal world's most prolific extortionists.

 The gang has an affiliate structure, occasionally making it difficult to determine who speaks on the hackers' behalf, but Allan Liska of cybersecurity firm Recorded Future said the message "almost certainly" came from REvil's core leadership.
 The group has not responded to an attempt by Reuters to reach it for comment.

-Cybersecurity experts swiftly blamed REvil for the attack.
-Sunday's statement was the group's first public acknowledgment that it was behind it.
 An executive at Kaseya said the company was aware of the ransom demand but did not immediately return further messages seeking comment.
+About a dozen different countries were affected, according to research published https://www.welivesecurity.com/2021/07/03/kaseya-supply-chain-attack-what-we-know-so-far by cybersecurity firm ESET.

+In at least one case, the disruption spilled out into the public domain when Swedish Coop grocery store chain had to close hundreds of stores on Saturday because its cash registers had been knocked offline as a consequence of the attack. .
+Earlier on Sunday, the White House said it was reaching out to victims of the outbreak "to provide assistance based upon an assessment of national risk."

+The impact of the intrusion is still coming into focus.
+Those hit included schools, small public-sector bodies, travel and leisure organizations, credit unions and accountants, said Ross McKerchar, chief information security officer at Sophos Group Plc.

+McKerchar's company was one of several that had blamed https://news.sophos.com/en-us/2021/07/04/independence-day-revil-uses-supply-chain-exploit-to-attack-hundreds-of-businesses REvil for the attack, but Sunday's statement was the group's first public acknowledgement that it was behind the campaign.
+Ransom-seeking hackers have tended to favor more focused shakedowns against single, high-value targets like Brazilian meatpacker JBS, whose production was disrupted last month when REvil attacked its systems.
+JBS said it ended up paying https://jbsfoodsgroup.com/articles/jbs-usa-cyberattack-media-statement-june-9 the hackers $11 million.

-Liska said he believed the hackers had bitten off more than they could chew.
-"For all of their big talk on their blog, I think this got way out of hand and is a lot bigger than they expected," he said.
+Liska said he believed the hackers had bitten off more than they could chew by scrambling the data of hundreds of companies at a time and that the $70 million demand was an effort to make the best of an awkward situation.
+"For all of their big talk on their blog, I think this got way out of hand," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)